top-guns/etl-gun/README.md

 # Features

-* Simple way to use, consists of 3 steps: 1) Endpoints creation 2) Piplines creation 3) Run piplines in order (and if you want to use GUI - then the zerro step is creating instance of **GuiManager** class)
+* Simple way to use, consists of 3 steps: 1) Endpoints creation and collections getting 2) Piplines creation 3) Run piplines in order you want (and if you want to use GUI - then the zerro step is creating instance of **GuiManager** class)
-* This library can work as simple console application or application with console GUI, which support many usefull functions (see [GUI](#gui))
+* This library can be used to build simple console application or application with console GUI, which support many usefull functions to debug process (see [GUI](#gui))
-* You can use javascript and typescript with **RxJs-ETL-Kit**, which writen in typescript itself
+* It written in typescript and you can use it in javascript and typescript applications
 * Fully compatible with **RsJs** library, it's observables, operators etc.
-* Create pipelines of data extraction, transformation and loading, and run this pipelines in order
+* Create pipelines of data extraction, transformation and loading, and run this pipelines in nedded order
-* Extract data from and load to the different source and destination endpoints, for example PostgreSql, csv, json, xml
+* Many kind of source and destination endpoints, for example PostgreSql, csv, json, xml
-* Transform data with **RxJs** and **RxJs-ETL-Kit** operators and any custom js handlers via **map** operator for example
 * Work with any type of data, including hierarchical data structures (json, xml) and support typescript types
 * With endpoint events mechanism you can handle different stream events, for example stream start/end, errors and other (see [Endpoint](#endpoint))
-* You can create Telegram bots with [TelegramEndpoint](#telegramendpoint)
+* You can create Telegram bots with [TelegramEndpoint](#telegramendpoint) to control the ETL process for example

 ---